Achievable logoAchievable logo

 • Dietary adjustments for athletes:

-• Athletes with higher physical activity levels need to adjust portion sizes to meet energy demands.
+• Athletes with higher physical activity levels typically need larger portions to meet energy demands.

-• Excluding food groups (e.g., dairy or grains) may lead to nutrient deficiencies, requiring careful meal planning.
+• Excluding food groups (e.g., dairy or grains) can increase the risk of nutrient deficiencies, so it requires careful meal planning.

 Food group recommendations (from MyPlate)